thompson42/pyspark-dse-cookbook/README.md

 Note: to JOIN two Cassandra tables form tow separate clusters you would need to configure two instances of the spark-cassandra-connector starting at the cluster object.

-#### Load two DataFrames one from a Cassandra table and the other one from a DSEFS Parquet file and perform a JOIN (same Cluster)
+#### Load two DataFrames one from a Cassandra table and the other one from a DSEFS Parquet file and perform a JOIN

 Deploy pyspark-dse-cookbook/cassandra_parquet_join.py to the node and run it: